Homets/discord-bot-yusuke/README.md

 - `/server`: Get server info.
 - `/user` : Get user info.
-- `/clear` : Clear last messages.
+- `/clear` : Clear last messages. (need to be an administrator)
 - `/help` : Show all commands name and description.
-- `giveaway`: Take a random user of this channel
+- `giveaway`: Take a random user of this channel (need to be an administrator)

 ## Prefix Commands